Kinark/Materialize-stepper/README.md

 ###Linear and non-linear

-If you want the users to change between steps freely (without validations or the obligation to use CONTINUE/BACK buttons), just remove .linear class from the primary ul:
+If you want users to change between steps freely (without validations or the obligation to advance a step at a time), just remove .linear class from the primary ul:

 ```html
 <ul class="stepper">